wix/stylable/docs/class-selectors.md

 # CSS class Selectors

-[Normal CSS classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) are scoped to the stylesheet by Stylable.
+Defines the local names of internal component parts (e.g. `.button` of a menu component).

-ToDo: add general use explanation (class selectors do not effect anything automatically, they are used by the view/component to mark specific nodes with)
+[CSS classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) in Stylable are scoped to the [namespace](./namespace.md) of the stylesheet.
+And exported by name to reference the generated scoped value.

 CSS API:
 ```css